Nikkhah/hadishot/README.md

 # hadishot
-This game is all about stopping hadi and killing his picture.
+This game is all about stopping hadi.